User Guide

 Each Payload object contains a discrete set of Payload Sequences.
 Sequences represent individual requests that may be handled by Payload Application software.
 Individual sequences typically maps to a logical mode of operation.

-The “Power Requirement” represents an estimated power value that will be observed while handling the sequence.
-This helps in initial power modeling of the full satellite system and will be improved once representative values can be measured.
+The “Data Generated” represents an estimated data that will be generated while handling the sequence.
+This helps in initial data modeling of the full satellite system and will be improved once representative values can be measured.

 To manage Payload Sequences, first start at the DESIGN dashboard.
 Click on a Satellite, then choose one of its Payloads.
-Use the "Add New Sequence" action to add a new sequence, or use individual actions on each existing Sequence to edit/destroy them.
+Under the "Sequences" section, you can add a new sequence or use the available actions on each existing sequence to edit/destroy them.

-The sequence will be encoded using an appropriate telecommand and sent to the TrueTwin instance for processing.
-If the request is accepted by the TrueTwin, the telecommand will be acknowledged and logged in the output pane.
-The sequence will be forwarded by the TrueTwin to the connected payload application for processing.
+The sequence will be encoded using an appropriate telecommand and sent for processing. then the telecommand will be acknowledged and logged in the output pane.
+The sequence will be forwarded by the ACP to the connected payload application for processing.

 Any data that is staged for downlink by the payload application is automatically downloaded into ACP for review:

-Note that the remote payload application may be restarted while the TrueTwin is running, which can help to quickly develop application software.
+Note that the remote payload application may be restarted while its running, which can help to quickly develop application software.

 Within ACP, an operator may configure both the network of ground stations used for a mission as well as the radios employed onboard their satellites.
 ACP will automatically schedule ground contacts for Satellites operating on the platform, including both onboard scheduling as well as API-based scheduling via ground station provider APIs.